-- 5) Select the Create Profile icon circled above. - Press the Place Element button to cut your actual profile at any desired area by just placing two data points (i.e. a line) or a series of data points (i.e. a line-string) across your surface model at any location.
+- 5) Select the Profile icon. - Press the Place Element button to cut your actual profile at any desired area by just placing two data points (i.e. a line) or a series of data points (i.e. a line-string) across your surface model at any location.